-Professional Learning with Request for Reimbursement (Appendix F)
+Request to Attend Event Form for Reimbursement (Appendix F) Formal and informal professional learning that is accompanied by a request for reimbursement must be submitted for prior approval using the "Request to Attend

-Formal and informal professional learning that is accompanied by a request for reimbursement must be submitted for prior approval using the "Professional Learning Activity with Reimbursement" form.
+Event" form.
 All professional learning that is accompanied by a request for reimbursement should be submitted for prior approval at least 30 days before the activity.
 Requests related to courses cannot be submitted more than 6 weeks (42 days) before the start date of the course.
 Requests related to workshops or other expenses can be submitted any time prior to the activity start date.
 Requests for approval submitted after the start date of the activity will be denied funds and processed for hours or body of evidence only.
 If funds are available at the end of the year, the educator can request reimbursement again.
 Reimbursements REQUIRE proof of attendance and payment.